-Mortgage loan processing is all we do, so every member of our team is highly experienced.
+Mortgage loan approvals is all we do, so every member of our team is highly experienced.
 If your personal loan officer is out for the day, or it’s the weekend and you need to talk to someone about your loan, someone will be available to you.

 Sammamish Mortgage has been in business since 1992, and has assisted many home buyers in the Pacific Northwest.
 If you are looking for mortgage financing in Washington State, we can help.
-Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon and Washington.
+Sammamish Mortgage offers mortgage programs in Colorado, Idaho, California, Oregon and Washington.